Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis

-Note, that one of the branch points of \eqref{CurveGN} is fixed at $0$, and so the corresponding canonical form has $\lambda_{4g+2}=0$.
+Note, that one of the branch points of \eqref{CurveGN} is fixed at $0$, and thus the corresponding canonical form has $\lambda_{4g+2}=0$.

-We will work with $\wp$-functions associated with $\mathcal{V}$, and use the coordinates $u = (u_1,\dots,u_{2g-1})^t$ of $\Jac(\mathcal{V})$.
-The not normalized differentials of the first and second kinds defined by \eqref{K1K2DifsGen} are expressed in terms of coordinates of \eqref{CurveGN} as follows
+We will work with the $\wp$-functions associated with $\mathcal{V}$ and use the coordinates $u \,{=}\, (u_1,\dots,u_{2g-1})^t$ on $\Jac(\mathcal{V})$.
+The differentials of the first and second kinds, defined by \eqref{K1K2DifsGen}, are expressed in terms of $z$-, $w$-coordinates of the spectral curve \eqref{CurveGN} as follows:

-where the notation $\rmh_n$ is used for $\rmh_n$ and $\rmr_n$, and $\rmh_{2N-1} = \rmb^2$.
+where the notation $\rmh_n$ is used for $\rmh_n$ and $\rmr_n$, and $\rmh_{2N-1} \,{=}\, \sfb^2$.